divyanshdj/DocManager/README.md

 # DocManager

-**Description:**
-DocManager is a React app with a Document Card component for managing documents.
-It uses Tailwind CSS for styling and Framer Motion for smooth drag functionality.

 <div align="center">

-  <h2 align="center">Description</h2>

-  DocManager is a React app with a Document Card component for managing documents.
+**Description:** DocManager is a React app with a Document Card component for managing documents.
 It uses Tailwind CSS for styling and Framer Motion for smooth drag functionality.

   <a href="https://doc-manager-chi.vercel.app/"><strong>➥ Live Demo</strong></a>